frox-ag/dpm-json/README.md

 ### Assigning attributes

-It is poissible to assign values to keys as follows:
+It is possible to assign values to keys as follows:
 ```
 dpmJson(jsonObj).myMap.myKey.mySecondKey = "myNewValue"
 ```
-In this case *mySecondKey* does not exist in advance and will be created.
+In this case *mySecondKey* does not exist in advance and will be created and no exception will be thrown.
 The previous value of myKey will be overwritten.
 ```
 {
   myMap: {